-The regulations detail what initial evidence must be submitted with the application for the T visa.153 Please check the USCIS website for all current form versions and filing fees.
+The regulations detail what initial evidence must be submitted with the application for the T visa.
+146 Please check the USCIS website for all current form versions and filing locations.
+T visa (principals and derivatives) are exempt from the filing fees.
+147 Therefore, they do not need to submit a Form I-912 Request for fee waiver.
 The following is a list of forms and documents that must be included in the principal application: